Gaussian beams and caustic avoidance in gravitational optics: Some key insights

 In astrophysical and cosmological applications, one usually considers two types of sources in general: (i) point sources which emit coherent light, such as massive stars, pulsars, supernova, etc. (ii) extended sources which are incoherent light sources, such as galaxies, clusters, or interstellar clouds.
 Observed images are put under one of those classes depending on the angular resolution of a given telescope.

 The standard thin null bundle formalism of general relativity is relevant for point sources.
 In the current work, we suggested a framework to extend it to \textit{finite sources}.
-The Gaussian beam introduced in Section\ref{sec:Gaussian beams} initiates at a small yet finite extend at which the intensity is non-divergent.
+The Gaussian beam introduced in Section \ref{sec:Gaussian beams} initiates at a small yet finite extend at which the intensity is non-divergent.
 The idea was to model the local wavefronts of monochromatic, coherent sources while tackling the unrealistic mathematical singularities of hypothetical point sources.
-The corresponding beam mode is known as the \textit{fundamental} Gaussian mode in the literature.

 The mathematical construction we provide here is directly relevant when one studies collimated high energy sources such as pulsars.
-On the other hand, we will see in the next subsection that this method is (indirectly) relevant when modelling generic wavefronts or approximating the wave effects of light in general as well.
+The presented construction of the intensity profiles represents the \textit{fundamental Gaussian mode} of emission from such sources.
+We note that this mode might not be observed directly.
+On the other hand, we will see in the next subsection that this method is (indirectly) relevant when modeling generic wavefronts or approximating certain wave effects in generic spacetimes.